mongosnow/Gamemaker-2-Screen-Transitions/README.md

 - You can adjust the scale the checkers grow and shrink by (x scale, y scale, or both).
 - There is a fading effect that happens behind the checkers, which you can toggle on or off.
 - You can change the color of the fade effect and the checkers themselves (default is black for both).
+- There are 3 different main patterns: horizontal, vertical, and diagonal.

 ### Fade
 ![fade](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExeDFxOXFnbXE2M2hwcjc2aTQ4aGU1bGM5N2VlaDZ2NmZmZ3g4dHhsdyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/50cEFPLpVgmyRxpDGV/giphy.gif)